Floating

 • Add regular promotional emails and email ads to your email marketing strategy;

-• Segment your audience to create effective email marketing campaign;
+• Segment your audience to create an effective email marketing campaign;

 • Always let your audience know the intention of your marketing emails;

-• Pick a reliable email marketing service or software that allows you to schedule an automated email campaign.
+• Pick a reliable email service provider that allows you to schedule an automated email campaign.